cal-poly-csc530-2214/lambda-calculus-translation-chris4a4/README.md

 ## Questions

 I was considering sharing my tokenization code on Piazza, as tokenization wasn't the main purpose of this assignment and it could have saved other students a lot of headache.
-However, I wasn't sure if this was appropriate, since getting tokenization + recursive parsing to work was the hardest part of this assignment.
+However, I wasn't sure if this was appropriate, since getting tokenization + recursive parsing to work was the most time consuming part of this assignment.

 Other than that, this assignment was fairly straightforward.